markekraus/2017NovemberWebCmdletsTalk/PITCHME.md

 ### Topics

 * Move from `HttpWebRequest` to `HttpClient`
-* New Features
+* Deprecated and/or Missing Features
-* Deprecated/missing Features
+* New Features and Fixes

 ---